chelahmy/harubi/README.md

 }
 ```

-The **equ()** function sanitizes the *where* equation clause for the SQL *select* query which will be silently generated and issued within the read() function.
+The **[equ()](docs/equ.md)** function sanitizes the *where* equation clause for the SQL *select* query which will be silently generated and issued within the read() function.
 The sanitization is done on the value of the $name argument and is done so to prevent the database from the infamous *SQL injection* attack.

-The **read()** function is one of the implemented CRUD functions in Harubi to simplify the database query processes.
+The **[read()](docs/read.md)** function is one of the implemented CRUD functions in harubi to simplify the database query processes.

 ## Model

 A model is an abstract dataset with action interfaces.
-In Harubi a model is sliced into a set of beat() call implementations.
+In harubi a model is sliced into a set of beat() call implementations.
 Every beat() call is implementing an action for a model.
 It is easy to associate a model to a table in a database.
-However, in Harubi a model can become very complex such as involving multiple relational tables.
+However, in harubi a model can become very complex such as involving multiple relational tables.
 As an example, a user may have a role which defines permissions to access the system.
 There could be a *getpermissions* action on the *user* model which could involve three tables: user, role and permission.

 ```php
 beat('user', 'getpermissions', function ($name)